Jeli120528/Python_Coursework/README.md

 tkinter
 ```

-In this structure, the README file starts with an introduction and instructions on how to run the program.
+README file starts with an introduction and instructions on how to run the program.
 It then explains the importance of the required packages and how they are used in the application.
 The detailed analysis section covers the implementation of OOP principles and design patterns with relevant code snippets.
 Finally, the results, conclusions, and future prospects sections summarize the project and potential enhancements.